yarkhinephyo/15-445-database-systems-notes/15 - Concurrency Control.md

 **Schedule**: The order in which the DBMS execute operations.

-A schedule is correct if it is equivalent is <u>serial execution</u>. <u>Equivalent schedules</u> mean that the effect of schedules on the database produces the same states.
+A schedule is correct if it is equivalent is <ins>serial execution</ins>. <ins>Equivalent schedules</ins> mean that the effect of schedules on the database produces the same states.

 **Serializable schedule**: Schedule is equivalent is some serial execution of transactions.

 **Conflicting operations**: Operations are on different transactions and one of them is a write.

-<u>Unrepeatable read</u> - Caused by read-write conflict.
+<ins>Unrepeatable read</ins> - Caused by read-write conflict.
 For example, R1, W2, R1, COMMIT1, COMMIT2.

-<u>Dirty read</u> - Caused by write-read conflict.
+<ins>Dirty read</ins> - Caused by write-read conflict.
 For example, R1, W1, R2, W2, ABORT1, COMMIT2.

-<u>Lost update</u> - Caused by write-write conflict.
+<ins>Lost update</ins> - Caused by write-write conflict.
 For example, W1, W2, COMMIT1, COMMIT2.

 **Methods to check serializability (Not to produce)**

-<u>Conflict serializability</u> - DBMS generally try to support this.
+<ins>Conflict serializability</ins> - DBMS generally try to support this.

 Two schedules are conflict equivalent if both schedules involve same actions of same transactions and every pair of conflicting actions is ordered in the same way.
 Schedule is conflict serializable if it is conflict equivalent to some serial schedule.
 (Can transform the schedule by swapping non-conflicting operations of different transactions)